cortexproject/cortex/docs/architecture.md

 Flow of the query in the system changes when using query scheduler:

-1) Query is received by query frontend, which can optionally split it or serve from the cache.
+1) Query is received by the query frontend, which can optionally split it or serve from the cache.
-2) Query frontend forwards the query to random query scheduler process.
+2) Query frontend forwards the query to a random query scheduler process.
 3) Query scheduler stores the query into in-memory queue, where it waits for some querier to pick it up.
 3) Querier picks up the query, and executes it.
-4) Querier sends result back to query-frontend, which then forwards it to the client.
+4) Querier sends the result back to the query frontend, which then forwards it to the client.

 Query schedulers are **stateless**.
 It is recommended to run two replicas to make sure queries can still be serviced while one replica is restarting.